lchangeon/hone/docs/configuration_guide.md

 Hone framework is available as a simple and adaptable template project.
 It’s easy to capitalize on it and to implement more advanced websites or applications.

- The installation comes down to copying the source code (contents of the "src" Github repo directory) to the destination of your choice.
+ The installation comes down to copying the source code (contents of the "hone" Github repo directory) to the destination of your choice.
 A configuration of the various paths is, of course, required, that is the subject of this document.
 In order to be clear, we will cover 2 possible scenarios: the installation and configuration of the framework on a local server on the one hand and on a hosted server on the other hand.